sini/scala-reading-group/week0/README.md

 ```
 Now the Main object can be executed.
 In order to do so in eclipse:

-1. Right-click on the file Main.scala
-2. Select “Run As” - “Scala Application”

-You can also run the Main object in the sbt console by simply using the command run.
+You can run the Main object in the sbt console by simply using the command run.

 ## Part 5: Writing Tests